 In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09").
 The new standard simplifies several aspects of the accounting for share-based payment transactions and states that, among other things, all excess tax benefits and tax deficiencies should be recognized as income tax expense or benefit in the income statement and an entity can make an entity-wide accounting policy election to either estimate the number of awards that are expected to vest or account for forfeitures when they occur.
 The new standard is effective for fiscal years beginning after December 15, 2016, and interim periods within those years, which for us is the first quarter of 2018.
 Early adoption is permitted.
 We expect to adopt this standard in the first quarter of 2018.
-We are currently evaluating the impact ASU 2016-09 will have on our consolidated financial statements and related disclosures.
+As a result of adoption, our income tax expense and associated effective tax rate will be impacted by fluctuations in stock price between the grant dates and vesting dates of equity awards.